ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 1. Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 1. You'll need to restart after this
-1. Then download the version of linux from the windows store you want (probably Ubuntu)
+1. Then download the version of linux from the Windows store you want (probably Ubuntu)
 1. You'll be prompted to create a username and password
 1. Type in these two commands to update stuff